amitsaha/echorand.me/content/posts/go-embed.md

 - go
 ---

-Go 1.16 Beta 1 was [announced](https://groups.google.com/g/golang-nuts/c/Jhs9l-mrR20) recently and the most exciting feature for me in this release is the new "embed" package which allows you to embed a file contents as part of the Go application binary.
+Go 1.16 Release Candidate 1 was [announced](https://groups.google.com/g/golang-announce/c/U_FUHY4wuSc/m/3_Vw3oqpAgAJ) recently and the most exciting feature for me in this release is the new "embed" package which allows you to embed a file contents as part of the Go application binary.